 There are a lot of questions about disability hearings out there.
 Many people don’t know the first thing about a disability hearing, and others have learned a lot from researching because they are trying to figure out if they qualify for to receive disability benefits.
 One of the most important parts of the disability application is the disability hearing, and two of the experts that are at the hearing are the vocational and medical experts.

-Besides the disability judge and the attorney that represents the claimant, these are two of the most important figures at a disability hearing.
+Besides the disability judge and the disability attorney Phoenix that represents the claimant, these are two of the most important figures at a disability hearing.
 They play a big part in deciding whether or not someone ends up receiving the disability that they are applying for.
 Because of that, they play a major role in the entire disability process.

 Why Disability Hearings Need These Experts